These days, the marketing world is facing unprecedented challenges to almost every aspect of producing a direct mail campaign.

 - Refine your mailing lists to maximize your budget and reach the right audience.

-- Explore USPS promotions and keep costs down with formats that qualify for the USPS’s nonprofit letter postage rate.
+- Explore USPS promotions and keep costs down with formats that qualify for USPS’s nonprofit letter postage rate.

 - Utilize low-cost letter appeal follow ups for high response campaigns.